To create a unified dataset:

 You can filter to the set of source attributes that are mapped to a unified attribute.
 Move your cursor over the name of the unified attribute to show a popup.
 Within the popup, select View all mappings.

 When you view unified data in tables on subsequent pages of the project, you can sort records by attribute value.
 By default, Tamr Core assigns a sort value of alphabetical to every unified attribute.

 To change the sort value, to the right of the unified attribute, choose More and then choose Alphabetically or Numerically.

 To delete a unified attribute, select it and choose Remove.

 To save your work and apply your changes and additions, you update the unified dataset.

 To update a unified dataset:

-- Navigate to the Schema Mapping tab of any project.
+- Navigate to the Schema Mapping page.